mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 {{<img src="jason-cohen-usual-saaspects.jpg" alt="Screenshot of Jason Cohen being interviewed on The Usual Saaspects podcast" maxWidth="800px" caption="Jason Cohen (left) speaking to Ch Daniel (right) on [*The Usual Saaspects* podcast](https://youtu.be/Sjs5gEUlZyU?t=3605)">}}

-WPEngine founder Jason Cohen [did an interview interview with Jason Cohen](https://youtu.be/Sjs5gEUlZyU?t=3605) recently, and his thoughts about leadership stuck with me:
+WPEngine founder Jason Cohen [did an interview interview](https://youtu.be/Sjs5gEUlZyU?t=3605) recently, and his thoughts about leadership stuck with me:

 >With leadership, yes, you're trying to get the right answers, and goals, and decisions...
 You're also trying to build a team that's smarter and better, that's themselves making better decisions, themselves are coming up with better answers, themselves have better context...
 >